TorbFoundry/torb/README.md

 As an example, if the chart being applied isn't useing StatefulSets and includes PersistentVolumeClaims your PVC will be deleted when the chart is cleaned up.
 In a lot of ways it may be better to create a separate PVC under a StatefulSet in addition to the existing Deployment based chart and see if the chart supports passing a reference to that claim, versus relying on them to do the correct thing for your usecase.

 Torb does not at this moment have a way to enforce these practices but as we grow can put requirements in place for our artifacts that will help here.
-Hopefully this isn't too often exposed to you as end users, but is a concern for anyone who is creating stacks and units under (Torb Artifacts)[https://github.com/TorbFoundry/torb-artifacts]
+Hopefully this isn't too often exposed to you as end users, but is a concern for anyone who is creating stacks and units under (https://github.com/TorbFoundry/torb-artifacts)[Torb Artifacts]

 Longer term we may work on something to replace using Helm while trying to support the chart format itself but for now it's the best we have.
 As an example we've looked into Kustomize and handling releases ourselves but need to further evaluate how much we will lose out on from the Helm ecosystem.